Liu-Qiming/Simple-Window-Based-Reliable-Data-Transfer-With-Modified-UDP/README.md

 resolved this problem.
 Our ACK number was also able to receive, and we used the newACK-oldACK mod 512 in the first place, but we realized that this might introduce too much complexity, so we switched to using our window pkts[] to linear search through this array to see if there are any pkts that we jumped.
 Because if the server returns a larger acknum then it cannot be pkt loss, i.e. the server mush receive it and the ack was lost.

+Client side: At first, we were not using the given variables, such as s, e, full, seqNum, ackpkt, and initialized many tempt variables to perform certain functions.
+And this causes many problems.
+This even breaks the performance of syn and fin loss handling, which were given.
+Then, we read the given codes more carefully and try to keep the consistency of the code.
+This not only solves the problem but also makes some implementations easier.

+The most tricky part is handling the window-shifting.
+At first, we try to keep a 10 size window, delete the pkt received, do the shifting of others, and then push in the new sent pkt, which is not only inefficient but also causes many errors.
+Then, we introduce the pkt_real_num and make use of given s and e: we let int s and e to act like pointers and dynamically slide across the packets, and use the pkt_real_num to calculate the index in the arrays.
+This method was tricky to come up with, but it simplifies implementation.